ArchipelagoMW/Archipelago/worlds/landstalker/docs/landstalker_setup_en.md

 - Put your Landstalker ROM (`LandStalker_USA.SGD` on the Steam release) inside this folder
 - To launch the client, launch `randstalker_archipelago.exe` inside that folder

+Be aware that you might get antivirus warnings about the client program because one of its main features is to spy on another process's memory (your emulator).
+This is something antiviruses obviously dislike, and sometimes mistake for malicious software.

+If you're not trusting the program, you can check its [source code](https://github.com/Dinopony/randstalker-archipelago/) or test it on a service like Virustotal.

 ## Create a Config (.yaml) File

 ### What is a config file and why do I need one?